joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/01/business/energy-environment/venezuela-oil-trump-deal.html

 **U.S. Launches Strikes in Iran Targeting IRGC**\
-`U.S. Central Command did not say precisely what it was trying to destroy in Iran, but it said the attacks were aimed at Iran’s Islamic Revolutionary Guards Corps.`\
+`U.S. Central Command did not say precisely what it was trying to destroy in Iran, but it said the attacks were aimed at Iran’s Islamic Revolutionary Guards Corps.
+The two sides had exchanged fire on Sunday.`\
 https://www.nytimes.com/2026/09/01/us/politics/us-launches-air-strikes-iran.html

 **These Ukrainian Children Go to School Underground.
 They’re the Lucky Ones.**\